Citizenfitz/character-builder/src/markdown/talent-stealth.md

+**Modifier:** Dexterity
+**Bonus:** none
 The character can move quietly, conceal themselves, or shadow others.
+They may also perform sleight-of-hand feats such as surreptitiously purloin (or place) small objects from (or onto) others; secretly palm items; draw weapons unnoticed; or perform minor prestidigitation feats.
-Stealth is always handled as a contest challenge roll versus the Perception attribute of observers.
-If both rolls (Stealth and Perception) are unsuccessful then the character succeeds with Stealth.
+Stealth is always handled as a contested challenge roll versus the Perception attribute of observers.
+If both rolls (_Stealth_ and Perception) are unsuccessful, then the character using _Stealth_ prevails.

-> "He was, to weete, a stout and sturdy thiefe, Wont to robbe Churches of their ornaments, And poore mens boxes of their due reliefe" **Spencer**